 I'm a journalist in the US writing on inequality, how social policy is experienced, and the ways that work is changing.
 I'm currently a contributing reporter at ProPublica.
 I was previously a contributing writer for The California Sunday Magazine, and my writing has appeared in The Guardian, This American Life, Harper's, The Independent and elsewhere.
-My stories “Whatever’s Your Darkest Question, You Can Ask Me” and Below Deck were each finalists for National Magazine Awards in the Reporting category, and Below Deck was a Livingston Award finalist in international reporting in 2018, and in national reporting in 2019.
+My stories “Whatever’s Your Darkest Question, You Can Ask Me” and Below Deck were each finalists for National Magazine Awards in the Reporting category.
+My work was named a Livingston Award finalist in international reporting in 2018, and in national reporting in 2019.
 I received the Sidney Hillman Foundation's Sidney Award and the Martha Coman Front Page Award for Best New Journalist, presented by the Newswomen's Club of New York, in 2017.

 I received my B.A. from Princeton University and a Masters in Public Policy from Cambridge University as a Gates Scholar.